 Black Poetry Day - October 17

-Tue, Oct 17, 2023
+Thu, Oct 17, 2024

 Black Poetry Day

-Black Poetry Day is celebrated on October 17 to recognize and remember the accomplishments of talented African American poets both past and present.
+Black Poetry Day is on October 17 to recognize and remember the accomplishments of talented African American poets both past and present.
 All lovers of literature, writers, and poets, regardless of race, should definitely appreciate this holiday dedicated to creativity.
 This day also serves as a reminder of the historical heritage of African Americans and the experiences they reflected in their works.

 History

-The holiday was proposed in 1970 by folk musician Stanley A. Rems.
+The holiday was proposed in 1970 by folk musician Stanley A. Ransom.
 However, it was officially established in 1985 to mark the birthday of Jupiter Hammon, one of the first African American poets.
-Hammon was born in 1711 a slave to the Lloyds, yet he was allowed to be educated.
+Hammon was born in 1711, a slave to the Lloyds, yet he was allowed to be educated.
 He took advantage of this opportunity to create poetry, publishing his first work at the age of 50.
 His poems about slavery were very popular, and he supported the need to encourage black writers, as they rarely received public support in comparison to their white counterparts.

-Interesting facts
+Interesting Facts

 On the occasion of the holiday, here are several talented African American poets to remember: